Azerbaijani Americans: History

 The earliest identified immigrant from Azerbaijan to the United States was Merza Ali Akbar, resident of Baku who arrived at Ellis Island on the RMS Mauretania in June 1912.

-The first major wave of Azerbaijanis came to the U.S. in 1940s and 1950s, as many Azerbaijani émigrés and POWs left the Soviet Union and Iran during and after World War II.
-Among those were also a number of expatriates, who fled to Turkey, Iran or parts of Europe upon the Soviet occupation of Azerbaijan in 1920, and in 1950s and 1960s, moved to the United States in pursuit of better economic opportunities.
+The first major wave of Azerbaijanis came to the U.S. in the 1940s and 1950s, as many Azerbaijani émigrés and POWs left the Soviet Union and Iran during and after World War II.
+Among those were also a number of expatriates, who fled to Turkey, Iran, or parts of Europe upon the Soviet occupation of Azerbaijan in 1920, and in the 1950s and 1960s, moved to the United States in pursuit of better economic opportunities.
 This wave of Azerbaijani immigrants settled mainly in New York City and its metropolitan area, which hosts the largest population of Azerbaijani-Americans, in Northern New Jersey and Massachusetts; and later in Florida, Texas, and California, especially in Los Angeles area where there is a large Iranian community, many of whom are Iranian Azerbaijanis.
-In 1957, a group of these Azerbaijani settlers in New Jersey founded the Azerbaijan Society of America, a first Azerbaijani-American community organization.
-By 1980 there were around 200 families that identified themselves as Azerbaijani in the United States, with about 80% of them being endogamic.
+In 1957, a group of these Azerbaijani settlers in New Jersey founded the Azerbaijan Society of America, the first Azerbaijani-American community organization.
+By 1980, there were around 200 families that identified themselves as Azerbaijani in the United States, with about 80% of them being endogamic.
 In 1976, Houston and Baku established the first sister-city association between the cities in the U.S. and Azerbaijan.
-It was followed with a sister city between Honolulu, Hawaii and Baku in 1988, Newark, New Jersey and Ganja (second largest city in Azerbaijan) in the early 2000s (decade), and Monterey, California and Lankaran in 2011.
+It was followed with a sister city between Honolulu, Hawaii, and Baku in 1988, Newark, New Jersey, and Ganja (second largest city in Azerbaijan) in the early 2000s (decade); and Monterey, California and Lankaran in 2011.

 Demographics

 According to the 2000 U.S. census, there were an estimated 14,205 Americans born in Azerbaijan, out of which 5,530 were naturalized U.S. Citizens and 5,553 identified themselves as Azerbaijani of either primary or secondary ancestry.
 Census 2000 did not count Azerbaijani-Americans born in countries other than Azerbaijan.

 According to the Department of Homeland Security (DHS), in 2001–2010, a total of 9,391 people from Azerbaijan were naturalized as U.S. citizens.
 The table here presents the distribution for each year between 2001 and 2010.

-These statistics do not include the legal permanent residents (green card holders) who numbered 781 in 2010, refugees, legal non-immigrant aliens (temporary visitors) who numbered 4,938 in 2009, as well as a very large number of ethnic Azerbaijanis born in other countries, such as Iran, Russia and Turkey.
+These statistics do not include the legal permanent residents (green card holders) who numbered 781 in 2010, refugees, legal non-immigrant aliens (temporary visitors) who numbered 4,938 in 2009, as well as a very large number of ethnic Azerbaijanis born in other countries, such as Iran, Russia, and Turkey.
 Thus, based only on Census 2000 and DHS data, the official estimate of the U.S. citizens born in Azerbaijan is approximately 14,944, and the number of U.S. residents born in Azerbaijan is approximately 24,377, minus the natural decline.

 According to the U.S. Census 2000 data, the Azerbaijanis who immigrated from Azerbaijan have settled primarily in New York (12,540), New Jersey (4,357), Texas (3,178), California (2,743), and Minnesota (1,559).
 There is also a sizeable Mountain Jewish population in Brooklyn.